Good communication is vital.

 Patients will not always be in a position to tell the difference between you, as a dental student, and a fully qualified dentist.
 This is especially true for those who are in pain, anxious or distressed.
 So it’s up to you to make sure they know who you are and that you clearly identify yourself as a dental student.

 Good communication with patients is an important part of effective care and it is helpful to think about how your tone of voice and body language might come across.
 Remember that some patients may come across as more direct than others when describing their issues and decisions about treatment but it is important to ensure you communicate appropriately, effectively and sensitively at all times.

-Our ethical codes direct that you should respect patients and treat them with dignity.
+The HPCSA also says you should respect patients and treat them with dignity.
 Presenting yourself professionally, dressing appropriately, and being punctual, smart and alert are simple but important ways of showing patients and colleagues that you care.
 Try to be aware of your body language and take every opportunity to develop your empathy skills.
 Don’t forget about relatives, carers and those close to the patient, who should also be treated with the same consideration and offered support when needed.

 Lauren was a year away from graduating.
 She had seen a new patient in the clinic that day, and she told her boyfriend Matt about them.
 The patient was a woman who had presented with a large active cold sore on her upper lip.
 She was memorable because Lauren had to defer her dental treatment until the lesion had healed meaning that she had wasted her clinic time that day.
 Lauren had taken a photograph of the lesion on her mobile phone and showed Matt before he went off to play football.